yanxiaohong/Anti-Cursed-Darkness-Squad-BETA/README.md

 ![GitHub Logo](https://media.discordapp.net/attachments/859779980061835264/859792413080813568/unknown.png)<br>
 # Anti-Cursed-Darkness-Squad v5
-Cloudflare UAM, Captcha & JS Challenge Bypass<br>BlazingFast Bypass<br>OVH UAM Bypass<br>DDOS Guard (js) Bypass<br>Strong DDOS Layer 7 & 4<br>Private Tool<br><br><p> Thanks to R00tS3c, emp001  and wachirachoomsiri for their scripts.
-This tool is an one-in-all DDOS Tool with the best scripts.
+Cloudflare UAM, Captcha & JS Challenge Bypass<br>BlazingFast Bypass<br>OVH UAM Bypass<br>DDOS Guard (js) Bypass<br>Strong DDOS Layer 7 & 4<br>Private Tool<br><br><p> Thanks to R00tS3c, emp001  and wachirachoomsiri for their methods.
+This tool is an one-in-all DDOS Panel with the best methods.
 Only the panel it self and the proxy-crawler is coded by z3ntl3 root.
 Others are not part of our code!

 <p> NOTICE: When proxies banned, then renew it by "proxy-crawl" command.</p>
 <br><p>We are not responsable for what u do with this tool.